Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB117', 'Working with HTML Tables containing Dynamic Data')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB117.aspx">KB117</a> Working with HTML Tables containing Dynamic Data

 Many web sites use HTML tables to display lists of tabular data.
 When testing such applications you will often need to dynamically search for items in the table to verify that the application under test performed correctly.
 This guide outlines best practices for accessing data held in HTML tables.
+This article is obsolete.
+For dealing with dynamic table data please refer to How to define and use a dynamic Web locator article.

 ### <a onclick="return RegisterKbClick('KB122', 'Change Object Value or Text')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB122.aspx">KB122</a> Change Object Value or Text